Last updated: June 23rd, 2023

 That’s enough to cool an insulated ten-person tent and an uninsulated eight-person tent without taking up too much space.

 Like most portable units, this one will need a hose, but this AC comes with a complete window exhaust kit, including the hose and all the connections.

-Another of this air conditioner’s valuable features is that it includes a high-density dust filter, making it an air purifier as well as a conditioner and dehumidifier.
+Another of this air conditioner’s valuable features is that it includes a reusable and washable dust filter, making it an air purifier as well as a conditioner and dehumidifier.

 This could improve your camping experience in a hot, dry, and dusty climate by keeping the air inside the tent cool and breathable.

 - High cooling power

 - Washable filter saves you money in the long run

 - It uses a lot of power